FollyMaddy/retropie-translator/README.md

 /home/pi/RetroPie/translate.sh | emulationstation

+Better recognition:

 When using libretro-cores a shader "xbr-lv1-noblend" is preffered for better recognition (but is slow).

 (use hotkey "n" and "m" to change between shaders)

+Issues :

-Google limit issue, after a while,you get.
+Google limit, after a while,you get.

 [ERROR] Google did not return results because rate limiting is in effect

 [ERROR] Rate limiting

+(too bad)